-Eagle Mountain Lake sounds romantic until you factor in commute, upkeep, and what “near the lake” actually means on the ground.
+Eagle Mountain Lake sounds romantic until you factor in commute, upkeep, and what "near the lake" actually means on the ground.
 Some homes here carry a real premium.
 Some sellers just think they do.
+Non-waterfront homes around the lake run roughly $288K on the Lake Worth (76135) side up to about $357K on the Saginaw (76179) side, but true waterfront with dock access starts at $500K and runs well above $1M (one lakefront subdivision currently lists near a $725K median).
 This guide is for people who want to sort that out before they commit.

-The area attracts a few distinct groups.
-Lake-life buyers who want water access and space without leaving the Metroplex.
-Move-up families who want larger lots and a more rural feel than standard Fort Worth suburbia.
-Second-home seekers — though most properties here are primary residences.
-Owners weighing hold vs. sell on a property they already own here.
-And investorswho heard “lake property” and got excited — more on why that warrants caution below.
+The area attracts lake-life buyers who want water access and space without leaving the Metroplex, move-up families who want larger lots and a more rural feel than standard Fort Worth suburbia, and second-home seekers (though most properties here are primary residences).
+Investors who heard "lake property" and got excited round out the group.
+More on why that warrants caution below.

 What the area is not: a dense suburban grid with quick in-and-out access, a strong short-term rental market, or a plug-and-play investment play.
 Go in knowing what it is and it can be a strong long-term hold or a genuinely good place to live.
 Go in with the wrong expectations and it will cost you.

 Eagle Mountain Lake is part of the broader 76179 ZIP code, but it is its own submarket with its own buyer profile and its own set of variables.
-If you are comparing it to inland Saginaw or northwest Fort Worth, you are comparing different things.
+Comparing it to inland Saginaw or northwest Fort Worth means comparing genuinely different things.

 What It's Like to Live There